 Truett McConnell University students may apply to the Office of the Registrar for transient permission to attend another institution for one semester.
 Only students in good academic standing (minimum 3.0 cumulative GPA) with intention to return to Truett McConnell University may qualify to attend another institution by transient permission.
 Qualified students should obtain the "Application for Transient Permission" form from the Office of the Registrar and then meet with their academic advisor to select courses appropriate to the student's degree program, in proper sequence, meeting all prerequisites and residency requirements.
 Transient permission cannot be issued for developmental courses.
-A "Letter of Transient Permission" will be issued only for approved courses.
-Students should follow appropriate admission guidelines for the other institution.
-Upon completion of the approved courses, the student is responsible for requesting that an official transcript be issued to the Office of the Registrar, 100 Alumni Drive, Cleveland, GA 30528.
+A "Letter of Transient Permission" will be issued only for approved courses, student is responsible for requesting that an official transcript be issued to the Office of the Registrar, 100 Alumni Drive, Cleveland, GA 30528.
 Transient course credits will be applied to the Truett McConnell University transcript as transfer credit.
 (Specific degree programs may have a more stringent transient policy - please consult the graduate catalog area for your specific degree policies.)